-- A. Each school year, TRI must be used and turned into the time-keeper by July 15th. - B. The provisions below apply to the following employees: Paraeducators / Job Specialists - 1.
+- A. Each school year, TRI must be used and turned into the timekeeper by July 15th. - B. The provisions below apply to the following employees: Paraeducator Group (Paraeducators and Transitional Life Skill Coach): - 1.
 Each employee shall have the option of working extra workdays.
 Such time will be in increments of no less than one (1) hour for periods of time one (1) hour or longer.
 Each employee shall determine how this time is to be spent subject to the approval of their supervisor.
-Such time will be compensated on supplemental timecard. - 2.
-Employees shall have seven (7) additional paid optional days per year.
+Such time will be compensated on a supplemental timecard. - 2.
+Employees shall have three (3) additional paid optional days per year.
 The length of extra workdays for employees will be the same length as their normal workday and are prorated for a partial year worked.
-TRI may include attendance at workshops which the supervisor has approved.
-Paraeducators shall be provided with an additional ten (10) hours of paid optional time beginning the 2016-2017 school year. - 3.
+TRI may include attendance at workshops which the supervisor has approved. - 3.
 These days may be broken up into hourly increments for use during the school year in conferencing with supervisors or staff or in the performance of other duties or may be used before or after the student year. - 4.
 In lieu of up to one and one half (1 1⁄2) of the above incentive days, employees may utilize an equivalent amount of money to reimburse tuition or workshop fees for classes or workshops related to their employment.
-Such fees to be claimed as time as opposed to actual tuition fee reimbursement. - C. The provisions below apply to the following employees and excludes those that have a twelve (12) month work year: Student Assistance Specialists, Nurses, Community Schools Liaison, Truancy Liaison, School Community Specialist, Homeless Community Specialist, School Academic Support Specialist, Career and Technical Education Specialist, Physical Therapy Assistant, ELD Program Specialist, Homeless Program Liaison, Gear-UP Liaison: - 1.
-Each employee shall have the option of working seven (7) extra workdays.
-Such time will be in increments of no less than one (1) hour for periods of time one (1) hour or longer.
-Each employee shall determine how this time is to be spent subject to the building or program supervisors.
-Employees shall use one (1) of these days for compiling program-related statistical data/information at the end of each school year consistent with program needs.
-Such time will be compensated on supplemental contract. - 2.
-Not less than one (1) TRI day, and up to a total of three (3) TRI days, will be provided if the supervisor deems necessary to classified Registered Nurses to develop life threatening health and medication plans. - a.
-These days may be broken up into hourly increments for use during the school year in conferencing with supervisors or staff or in the performance of other duties or may be used before or after the student year.
+Such fees to be claimed as time as opposed to actual tuition fee reimbursement. - C. The provisions below apply to the following employees and excludes those that have a twelve (12) month work year: Licensed and Registered Nurse, School Academic Support Specialist, STEM Career and College Specialist, School Community Specialist and Facilitation Specialist, Homeless Community Specialist, ELD Program Specialist,